wwplato/wwplato.github.io/_pages/about.md

 Recent News
 -----
+* Mar, 2025.
+1 paper accepted to **CVPR** in collaboration with Dr. Kwak at POSTECH.
 * Feb, 2025.
 Hyuna's **ICLR** paper was selected for **Spotlight** presentation (**top ~5.1%**).
 * Jan, 2025.
 2 papers accepted to **ICLR** 2025!
 What a great start of 2025.
 Congratulations to Minjae (Tid), Yechan, Hyuna and all other co-authers!.
 * Dec, 2024.
 Hyuna Cho received **Best Paper Award** from POSTECH-AI BK21.